HOME LEARNING MATTERS

 Educational research evidence shows that completing regular home learning tasks over the course of an academic year can extend a student’s progress by 5 months.

 Independent learning projects have also been shown to have positive learning outcomes particularly on student motivation and commitment to a subject.
-They are often targeted at students with higher learning potential or students with a particular curiosity in order to develop research and critical thinking skills.
+They are often targeted at students who are ready for further challenge or students with a particular curiosity in order to develop research and critical thinking skills.

 At KS4, evidence suggests that students completing 2-3 hours of home learning each night are 9 times more likely to achieve 3 A-levels at KS5.
 It is important to embed habits for success when in KS3.